sc-miracle/miracle-reproducibility/README.md

 MIRACLE is a continual integration method for single-cell multimodal data.
-In this repository, we mainly repreduce the results in the paper, For tutorials, please watch our another repository [here](https://github.com/sc-miracle/miracle).
+In this repository, we mainly reproduce the results in the paper, For tutorials, please watch our repository [here](https://github.com/sc-miracle/miracle).

 # Preparation